ietf-wg-acme/acme/draft-ietf-acme-acme.md

 polling until it has seen the validation request from the server.

-To check on the status of an authorization, the client sends a GET request to the authorization URI, and the server responds with the current  authorization object.
+To check on the status of an authorization, the client sends a GET request to the authorization URL, and the server responds with the current  authorization object.
 In responding to poll requests while the validation is still in progress, the server MUST return a 200 (OK) response and MAY include a Retry-After header field to suggest a polling interval to the client.